Which browser offers the most security?

 All of the above offer better security and privacy than the average browser that comes with your device.
 All three listed here are far from the only options.
 Other private browsers with commendable privacy and security measures include:

-• Brave Browser – Uses Tor-like onion routing in private windows, but emphasizes cryptocurrency that some may not like (which you can disable if you still want to use Brave).
+• Brave Browser – Uses onion routing similar to Tor in private windows, but emphasizes crypto which some may not like (which you can turn off if you still want to use Brave).

 • Waterfox – Based on Firefox code with stricter privacy protection measures.
 It runs data through Google's SafeBrowsing service, but users can opt out of it.